SorinS/krbtray/README.md

 ## Global Hotkeys

-krb5tray supports global hotkeys for quick access to snippets.
-Hold the modifier keys and press digits to select a snippet by index:
+krb5tray supports global hotkeys for quick access to snippets and URLs.
+Hold the modifier keys and press digits to select by index:

+### Snippet Hotkeys

 | Platform | Hotkey | Action |
 |----------|--------|--------|